-The Freshman Studies Program is an award-winning academic advising program.
-Vice President Gottlieb, Associate Vice President Cunningham, along with other mentors in the Department, work to ensure that incoming freshmen experience immense personal and intellectual growth.
 This program is designed to assist first-year college students in clarifying their academic and career goals.
-Furthermore, the program also helps students master two other important tasks for college success: adjusting to life on a college campus and developing a social network.
-Freshman Studies uses three program elements to assist with these tasks.
-These elements are the academic adviser/mentor, the peer adviser and the University Life course.
+Furthermore, the program also helps you as students master two other important tasks for college success: adjusting to life on a college campus and developing a social network.
+The Center for Academic Success uses three program elements to assist with these tasks.
+These elements are the Academic Advisor, the peer advisor and the University Life course.

-The Mentor is a professional adviser who serves as a professor in the University Life course, as a resource for many questions about the curriculum, and as a counselor to help freshmen plan their course of study.
-The Mentor helps students clarify personal, academic and career goals.
-Together, the Mentor and the student examine these goals and use them to shape an academic plan and semester coursework.
+The Academic Advisor is a professional advisor who serves as a professor in the University Life course, as a resource for many questions about the curriculum, and as a counselor to help freshmen plan their course of study.
+The Academic Advisor helps students clarify personal, academic and career goals.
+Together, the Academic Advisor and the student examine these goals and use them to shape an academic plan and semester coursework.

 What is a Peer Adviser?